strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 **Bring the power of SpacetimeDB directly into your Unity Editor!**

 SpacetimeDB is a revolutionary database and framework designed for building performant Massively Multiplayer Online games and applications with unprecedented ease.
-Cosmos Cove Control Panel (CCCP) is an unofficial integration that streamlines the SpacetimeDB experience within Unity, making server management a breeze.
+Cosmos Cove Control Panel is an unofficial integration that streamlines the SpacetimeDB experience within Unity, making server management a breeze.

 Install directly in your Unity Package Manager with this git URL